Medically reviewed by Drugs.com. Last updated on Aug 13, 2020.

 • Hypersensitivity: Potentially serious allergic reactions have been reported (rarely), including anaphylactic reactions, angioedema, bronchospasm, rash, and urticaria.
 Discontinue immediately (and permanently) in patients who experience serious allergic/anaphylactic reactions.

-• Pure red cell aplasia (PRCA): Cases of severe anemia and PRCA (with or without other cytopenias) have been reported, predominantly in patients with chronic kidney disease receiving SubQ darbepoetin alfa (the intravenous [IV] route is preferred for hemodialysis patients).
-Cases have also been reported in patients with hepatitis C who were receiving ESAs, interferon, and ribavirin.
+• Pure red cell aplasia (PRCA): Cases of severe anemia and PRCA (with or without other cytopenias) have been reported, predominantly in patients with chronic kidney disease (CKD) receiving SubQ darbepoetin alfa (the IV route is preferred for hemodialysis patients).
+Cases have also been reported in patients receiving ESAs for anemia related to hepatitis C treatment (not an approved indication).
 Patients with a sudden loss of response to darbepoetin alfa (with severe anemia and a low reticulocyte count) should be evaluated for PRCA with associated neutralizing antibodies to erythropoietin; discontinue treatment (permanently) in patients with PRCA secondary to neutralizing antibodies to erythropoietin.
 Antibodies may cross-react; do not switch to another ESA in patients who develop antibody-mediated anemia.

-• Cancer patients: [US Boxed Warning]: A shortened overall survival and/or increased risk of time to tumor progression or recurrence has been reported in studies with breast, cervical, head and neck, lymphoid, and non–small cell lung cancer patients.
-It is of note that in these studies, patients received ESAs to a target hemoglobin of ≥12 g/dL; although risk has not been excluded when dosed to achieve a target hemoglobin of <12 g/dL.
-[US Boxed Warnings]: To decrease these risks, and risk of cardio- and thrombovascular events, use the lowest dose needed to avoid red blood cell transfusions.
+• Cancer patients: [US Boxed Warning]: A shortened overall survival and/or increased risk of time to tumor progression or recurrence has been reported in studies with breast, cervical, head and neck, lymphoid, and non-small cell lung cancer patients.
+It is of note that in most of these studies, patients received ESAs to a target hemoglobin of ≥12 g/dL; although risk has not been excluded when dosed to achieve a target hemoglobin of <12 g/dL.
+[US Boxed Warnings]: To decrease these risks, and risk of cardio- and thrombovascular events, use the lowest dose needed to avoid RBC transfusions.
 Use ESAs in cancer patients only for the treatment of anemia related to concurrent myelosuppressive chemotherapy; discontinue ESA following completion of the chemotherapy course.
 ESAs are not indicated for patients receiving myelosuppressive therapy when the anticipated outcome is curative.
-A dosage modification is appropriate if hemoglobin levels rise >1 g/dL per 2-week time period during treatment (Rizzo 2010).
-Use of ESAs has been associated with an increased risk of venous thromboembolism (VTE) without a reduction in transfusions in patients >65 years of age with cancer (Hershman 2009).
+A dosage modification is appropriate if hemoglobin levels rise >1 g/dL per 2-week time period during ESA treatment (ASCO/ASH [Bohlius 2019]).
+A randomized, double-blind, placebo-controlled trial in patients with anemia receiving chemotherapy for non-small cell lung cancer demonstrated that treatment with darbepoetin alfa (up to a maximum hemoglobin of 12 g/dL) was noninferior to placebo for both overall survival and progression-free survival; thrombovascular events occurred more frequently in the darbepoetin alfa arm.
+Use of ESAs has been associated with an increased risk of venous thromboembolism without a reduction in transfusions in patients >65 years of age with cancer (Hershman 2009).
 Improved anemia symptoms, quality of life, fatigue, or well-being have not been demonstrated in controlled clinical trials.

-• Chronic kidney disease patients: [US Boxed Warning]: An increased risk of death, serious cardiovascular events, and stroke was reported in chronic kidney disease patients administered ESAs to target hemoglobin levels ≥11 g/dL; use the lowest dose sufficient to reduce the need for RBC transfusions.
+• CKD patients: [US Boxed Warning]: An increased risk of death, serious cardiovascular events, and stroke was reported in CKD patients administered ESAs to target hemoglobin levels >11 g/dL; use the lowest dose sufficient to reduce the need for RBC transfusions.
 An optimal target hemoglobin level, dose, or dosing strategy to reduce these risks has not been identified in clinical trials.
 Hemoglobin rising >1 g/dL in a 2-week period may contribute to the risk (dosage reduction recommended).
-Chronic kidney disease patients who exhibit an inadequate hemoglobin response to ESA therapy may be at a higher risk for cardiovascular events and mortality compared to other patients.
-ESA therapy may reduce dialysis efficacy (due to increase in red blood cells and decrease in plasma volume); adjustments in dialysis parameters may be needed.
-Chronic kidney disease patients not requiring dialysis may have a better response to darbepoetin alfa and may require lower doses.
+CKD patients who exhibit an inadequate hemoglobin response to ESA therapy may be at a higher risk for cardiovascular events and mortality compared to other patients.
+ESA therapy may reduce dialysis efficacy (due to increase in RBCs and decrease in plasma volume); adjustments in dialysis parameters may be needed.
+CKD patients not requiring dialysis may have a better response to darbepoetin alfa and may require lower doses.
 Patients treated with ESAs may require increased heparinization during dialysis to prevent clotting of the extracorporeal circuit.

 • Hypertension: Use with caution in patients with a history of hypertension; use is contraindicated in patients with uncontrolled hypertension.
 An excessive rate of rise of hemoglobin may be associated with exacerbation of hypertension; decrease the darbepoetin alfa dose if the hemoglobin increase exceeds 1 g/dL in any 2-week period.
 Blood pressure should be controlled prior to start of therapy and monitored closely throughout treatment.
 Hypertensive encephalopathy has been reported with patients receiving erythropoietic therapy.

 • Perisurgical patients: Increased mortality was observed in patients undergoing coronary artery bypass surgery who received epoetin; these deaths were associated with thrombotic events.
 An increased risk of deep vein thrombosis has been observed in patients treated with epoetin undergoing surgical orthopedic procedures.
-Darbepoetin alfa is not approved for reduction in allogeneic red blood cell transfusions in patients scheduled for surgical procedures.
+Darbepoetin alfa is not approved for reduction in allogeneic RBC transfusions in patients scheduled for surgical procedures.

-• Seizures: The risk for seizures is increased with darbepoetin alfa use in patients with chronic kidney disease; use with caution in patients with a history of seizures.
+• Seizures: The risk for seizures is increased with darbepoetin alfa use in patients with CKD; use with caution in patients with a history of seizures.
 Monitor closely for neurologic symptoms during the first several months of therapy.

 • Severe anemia or acute blood loss: Due to the delayed onset of erythropoiesis, darbepoetin alfa is not recommended for acute correction of severe anemia or as a substitute for emergency transfusion.